PaycheckCalculatorOnline logo

 Living in a No Income Tax State: The Real Numbers

 Texas is one of nine states that collect no state income tax on wages.
-Alongside Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Washington, and Wyoming, Texas residents keep 100% of their gross pay — with only federal and FICA taxes withheld.
+Alongside Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Washington, and Wyoming, Texas residents keep 100% of their gross pay subject only to federal income tax and FICA — no state income tax line on the pay stub, ever.

-However, no-tax states offset lost revenue through other mechanisms — primarily higher property taxes (Texas has some of the highest in the nation) and sales taxes.
-The total tax burden comparison between states is more nuanced than simply comparing income tax rates.
+The honest caveat: no-tax states offset lost income tax revenue through other mechanisms.
+Texas has some of the highest property taxes in the nation (average 1.60%), and sales taxes with local additions average 8.19%.
+The net total tax burden comparison between states is always more nuanced than just the income tax rate — but for most W-2 workers, especially renters, the income tax savings are real and significant.

 StateIncome TaxState Sales TaxAvg Property Tax RateOverall Tax Burden Rank